ashejim/C964/task2_doc/task2_doc_d.md

 ## Validation

+**The requirements for unsupervised models has recently been updated.
+See the template for details.**
 In this section, discuss how you assessed the accuracy or success of the ML application(s).
 In most cases, this means providing an appropriate *metric* for assessing accuracy OR providing a development plan for obtaining such a metric in the future.
 Most libraries have builtins for this; see [sklearn metrics](https://scikit-learn.org/stable/modules/model_evaluation.html).

 :::{Note}